-Option 2 and Option 3 contractors are the consumers of all building materials and fixtures they annex or attach to real estate.
-They will pay sales or use tax on their cost of all such items.
-They cannot collect sales tax on any portion of the invoice when performing work as a contractor, regardless of how the charges are stated on the customer's invoice.
+Option 2 and Option 3 contractors are the consumers of all building materials and fixtures they annex to real estate.
+Option 2 contractors will pay sales tax to their supplier on their cost of building materials and fixtures.
+Option 3 contractors issue a properly completed Form 13, Section C, part 1, to their supplier and will not pay sales tax on the stone but must remit use tax on their cost of all such items.
+Option 2 and Option 3 contractors cannot collect sales tax on any portion of the invoice when performing work as a contractor, regardless of how the charges are stated on the customer's invoice.

-Example 13.
-A landscaper who is an Option 2 or Option 3 contractor is hired to build a retaining wall in Lincoln.
+Example 11.
+A landscaper who is an Option 2 or Option 3 contractor is hired to build a retaining wall.
+Option 2 contractors will pay sales tax to their supplier on their cost of the retaining wall stone.
+Option 3 contractors issue a properly completed Form 13 to their supplier and will not pay sales tax on the building materials and fixtures but must remit use tax on the retaining wall stone.
 The contractor will not collect sales tax on any amount charged to build the retaining wall.

-Sample Invoice: Retaining Wall Stone \$1,500 - E
+Sample Invoice: Retaining wall stone \$1,500 - E

 Labor 2,500 - E

 Bobcat 1,000 - E

 Mileage + 200 - E

-Total Due \$5,200
+Total due \$5.200